 Wong had been observing proceedings from the public gallery.
-On Tuesday, guards informed Judge Athena Pang that Wong’s backpack bore slogans that said “Release political prisoners” and “Oppose mainlandisation.”
+On Tuesday, guards informed Judge Anthea Pang that Wong’s backpack bore slogans that said “Release political prisoners” and “Oppose mainlandisation.”
 Judge Pang then reminded audience members that displaying banners is not allowed in the court.

 Prior to the commencement of the trial on Wednesday, Judge Pang told Wong that she was wearing a scarf with a slogan on it, and that such behaviour already constituted contempt of court, Stand News reported.
 Wong refused to leave the courtroom and had to be escorted out by a number of security staff.

 Wong was previously barred from sitting inside the courtroom for the hearing after she yelled out in the midst of court proceedings earlier in January.
 However, she was still allowed to watch a live broadcast from the lobby – an area which is treated as an extension of the courtroom.